icon-project/documentation/score/writing-score.md

 ## Structure of SCORE

 SCORE is a collection of codes written in Python.
 There should be a main class which has member variables and methods.
-The main class should be specified in the `package.json` file as the value of `main_score` field, so that nodes are able to know what class should be loaded and executed at first.
-Actually, the main class should have at least three methods which are supposed to be invoked at loading, installing and updating SCORE respectively.
-In addition, the main class should have more than one external method, which are supposed to be invoked by transactions from EOA or other Smart Contracts, and may update the internal states.
-The main class can have member variables to store its states, and those variables should be incorporated with the state database, which will be mentioned later as VarDB, DictDB, and ArrayDB.
+The main class name should be specified in the `package.json` as the value of `main_score` field so that ICON nodes determine which class should be loaded and executed as an entry point.
+The main class must implement three methods (`__init__`, `on_install`, `on_update`) that are invoked on loading, installing, and updating SCORE respectively.
+In addition, the main class should have more than one external methods which are supposed to be invoked by transactions from EOA or other Smart Contracts.
+Transactions will result in the internal state update.
+The main class has member variables to store its states, and those variables should be incorporated with the state database, which will be explained later with VarDB, DictDB, and ArrayDB.

-The following is a content of the main class which we have just generated by T-Bears `init` command.
+The following is the content of the main class which we have just generated by T-Bears `init` command.

 ```python
 from iconservice import *